STMicroelectronics/meta-st-stm32mp/recipes-bsp/u-boot/u-boot-stm32mp/README.HOW_TO.txt

   - SDCARD via USB reader: /dev/sdX3 (where X is the instance number) dd if=<U-Boot stm32 binary file> of=/dev/<device partition> bs=1M conv=fdatasync

+6.2.3.
+FAQ
-FAQ: to found the partition associated to a specific label, just plug the SDCARD/USB disk on your PC and call the following command:
+to found the partition associated to a specific label, just plug the SDCARD/USB disk on your PC and call the following command:
   $> ls -l /dev/disk/by-partlabel/
 total 0